Monuj123/asr-indian-languages-benchmark/README.md

 ## Conclusion

-This project establishes a reproducible benchmark for ASR across India's five most spoken languages.
-Key observations from the experiments:
+This project establishes a reproducible benchmark for ASR across India's five most spoken languages, evaluated on both natural/spontaneous speech (IndicVoices) and clean read-speech (Kathbath).
+Key observations:

-- IndicConformer-600M-Multilingual with RNNT decoding is the strongest open-source model across all five languages, achieving the best WER in Bengali (13.49%), Marathi (14.9%), Hindi (15.3%), Telugu (26.28%), and Tamil (30.7%).
-The RNNT decoder consistently outperforms CTC across every language and metric, with the gap being most notable in Tamil (30.7% vs 34.7%) and Telugu (26.28% vs 27.86%).
+- **IndicConformer-600M-Multilingual (RNNT) is the strongest and most consistent open-source model.** RNNT decoding outperforms CTC in every single language/dataset pairing measured, with the largest gaps on Tamil (30.7% vs 34.7% WER, IndicVoices) and Telugu (26.28% vs 27.86% WER, IndicVoices).

-- Among commercial APIs, Gnani Prisma v2.5 outperforms Sarvam Saaras v3 on Hindi (8.78% vs 14.78% WER) and Telugu (25.53% vs 24.8% WER), while Saaras v3 has a slight edge on Telugu CER (3.7% vs 7.55%).
-Notably, Gnani Hindi (8.78% WER) is the single best result across all models and languages in this benchmark, outperforming even IndicConformer on Kathbath-Hindi.
+- **On Kathbath, IndicConformer RNNT beats *both* commercial APIs in 3 of 5 languages** — Bengali (13.2% WER / 3.82% CER vs. Gnani's 13.94%/4.79%), Telugu (21.37%/3.55% vs. Sarvam's 24.8%/3.7% and Gnani's 25.53%/7.55%), and Tamil (23.37%/3.95%, best of all five models tested, ahead of IndicWhisper, Sarvam, and Gnani).
+This is a meaningfully different picture than "commercial beats open-source" — it mostly doesn't, once RNNT decoding is used.

-- Vaani-FastConformer-Hindi is the sole exception to IndicConformer's dominance, edging it out on Hindi with a WER of 15.11% vs 15.3% (RNNT).
-For Hindi-only deployments, it is the preferred choice.
+- **Hindi and Marathi are the two languages where a commercial API (Gnani) edges out IndicConformer on WER** — Hindi (8.78% vs. 9.44%) and Marathi (16.89% vs. 17.14%) — though IndicConformer still wins or ties on CER in both cases (3.07% vs. 3.26% Hindi; 5.5% vs. 5.72% Marathi).
+Gnani's Hindi result (8.78% WER) is the single best number in the whole benchmark.

-- Telugu is the most competitive language in this benchmark, with IndicConformer RNNT (26.28%) and Vaani-FastConformer-Telugu (27.31%) separated by less than 1 percentage point — both are viable options depending on deployment constraints.
+- **On IndicVoices (harder, spontaneous speech), Vaani-FastConformer-Hindi is the only model that edges out IndicConformer**, on Hindi specifically (15.11% vs. 15.3% WER, RNNT) — making it a reasonable pick for Hindi-only, low-latency deployments.
+On Telugu, Vaani-FastConformer-Telugu (27.31%/8.77%) trails IndicConformer RNNT (26.28%/8.42%) by less than a point, making both viable depending on latency/streaming requirements.

-- Vaani-FastConformer-Hindi is the sole open-source model that challenges IndicConformer, edging it on Hindi (15.11% vs 15.3% RNNT), making it the preferred choice for Hindi-only deployments.
-In contrast, IndicWav2Vec models lag far behind, scoring 38.6% WER on Hindi and 46.7% on Bengali compared to sub-17% and sub-14% from IndicConformer , making them unsuitable for production use.
+- **IndicWav2Vec is not production-viable.** It trails IndicConformer badly on every language tested — 38.6% vs. 15.3% WER on Hindi (IndicVoices) and 46.7% vs. 13.49% on Bengali (IndicVoices) — and remains behind even on the easier Kathbath set.

-- Tamil remains the hardest language in this benchmark, with the best result at 30.7% WER (IndicConformer RNNT), nearly twice the error rate of Bengali (13.49%), suggesting limited training data coverage or greater acoustic complexity.
-Bengali is the easiest, with consistently strong results across all models.
+- **Tamil is the hardest language in the benchmark** (best result: 23.37% WER on Kathbath, 30.7% on IndicVoices), roughly double Bengali's error rate (13.2%/13.49%), pointing to lower training-data coverage and/or higher acoustic/script complexity. **Bengali is the easiest**, with the strongest results across nearly every model tested.

-Overall, for multilingual Indic ASR, IndicConformer-600M RNNT is the recommended open-source baseline, while Gnani Prisma v2.5 is the best-performing commercial option tested in this benchmark.
+**Overall recommendation:** IndicConformer-600M-Multilingual (RNNT) is the recommended default across all five languages — it is either the best or a very close second in every language on both datasets, and beats the commercial APIs outright on Bengali, Telugu, and Tamil.
+Gnani Prisma v2.5 is worth considering specifically for Hindi and Marathi, with the 8kHz-evaluation caveat above kept in mind.
+Vaani-FastConformer remains the pick where streaming/low-latency inference matters more than the last fraction of a WER point.

 ---